Is Tropic Utah Worth Visiting? Discover a Charming Town

 Pass on Widtsoe Ghost Town

-You might hear someone mention a Ghost Town in nearby Widtsoe, as was said to us during our stay nearby.
+You might hear someone mention a Ghost Town in Widtsoe Utah, as was said to us during our stay nearby.
 Save yourself some time and scratch this one off of your itinerary.
 We drove out here and learned that there is no ghost town here after all.
 Hopefully, our tip saves you a few hours that could be better spent exploring the cool sights in nearby areas.
 Widtsoe just is not one of these.

 You can read more about our attempt to visit Widtsoe Ghost Town here.